camuthig/camuthig.github.io/content/posts/ktor-social-auth.md

 tags: ["kotlin"]
 ---

+_Disclaimer: I do not use Kotlin professionally, and I am learning the language and tools by building something and sharing my experiences here.
+This application is not production ready and is missing crucial pieces, like production-ready error handling.
+Please be review and understand any code before reusing it, and feel free to leave comments on the GitHub project_

 As I continue to explore Kotlin as a server-side web development language and get experience with the available tools in that realm, I plan to build out a simple application, testing out a number of different tools and patterns.
 The application will be a GraphQL server for a collaborative To Do list (sounds familiar, am I right?),